mahzadfasih/my-ai-product-strategy/01-the-bet/prototype.md

 check it against.

 ## The Bet in One Sentence
-For project managers who today check requirement compliance by hand, ValT reads the requirements document itself, derives the rules from it, and returns the specific project areas that violate them — so compliance checking becomes an action you take, not a spreadsheet you maintain.
+For project managers who today check requirement compliance manually, ValT reads the requirements document itself, derives the rules from it, and returns the specific project areas that violate them — so compliance checking becomes an action you take, not a spreadsheet you maintain.